AmrAbuelfadl/TopicModeling/README.md

 # TopicModeling
-Extracting topics using LDA algorithm
+Extracting topics from large volumes of text using Latent Dirichlet Allocation (LDA) algorithm.